If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Best for Air Cleaning

-This 22-pint dehumidifier efficiently removes moisture in small to medium-sized basements — up to 1,500 square feet.
-The classic and discreet design will fit most styles and tastes.
-Plus, the wheels and handles make it portable.
+This 22-pint dehumidifier efficiently removes moisture in small to medium-sized basements up to 1,500 square feet.
+Its clean, white design blends into most rooms, while the caster wheels make it easy to reposition.

 What We Like